Care Home Negligence Claims

-Most care homes do provide good levels of care and treat their patients with the respect and humanity that you would rightly expect.
-Unfortunately, however there are instances when, for a number of reasons, standards slip – leaving residents to suffer the consequences.
+Most institutions provide good levels of care and treat their patients with the respect and humanity that you would rightly expect.
+Unfortunately, however there are instances when, for a number of reasons, standards slip.

 If you feel or suspect that your relative has been negatively impacted by inadequate care, talk to us.
 As a leading medical negligence law firm, Sheldon Davidson Solicitors will listen to your concerns about the welfare or treatment of a care home resident and advise you on the best course of action to take for your Care Home Negligence Claim.

-At Sheldon Davidson Solicitors, we understand how upsetting that these claims can be, and the impact that they have on victims and their families.
+At Sheldon Davidson Solicitors, we understand how upsetting a Care Home Negligence Claim is, and the impact that it has on those affected and their families.
 If you have concerns about the treatment of someone in a care home and think that you might have cause to make a claim, we will use our expertise and experience to support you through the process.

 We can’t undo the damage done.
-What we can do is to make sure that your relative or loved one gets the help, or the justice that they deserve, whilst also making changes for the better for other residents.
-Highlighting issues of negligence, injury or abuse often leads to an examining of procedures, so that lessons are learnt and no one has to suffer the same mistakes again in the future.
+What we can do is to make sure that your loved one gets the help, or the justice that they deserve, whilst also making changes for the better for other people.
+Highlighting issues of negligence, injury or abuse often leads to an examination of procedures, so that lessons are learnt and no one has to suffer the same mistakes again in the future.

-Victims in claims against care homes are some of the most vulnerable people in society, and we understand that for many reasons, they may not be able to make a claim for themselves.
+Victims in a Care Home Negligence Claim are some of the most vulnerable people in society, and we understand that for many reasons, they may not be able to make a claim for themselves.

 There are a number of people who can bring a claim.
 Sometimes this will be the victim themselves, although often this is not possible for several reasons.

 - the victim’s estate, in the event that the victim has died.

 Speak to us to determine if you have a valid claim – one of our experienced solicitors will give you specific advice based on your situation.
 We have extensive experience of handling cases of negligence and are one of the leading firms in this area.